peterze123/collection/README.md

 ### Collection of web projects
-- using css and html to replicate YouTube Home Page
+- youtube: using css and html to replicate YouTube Home Page
-- a minimal website that randomizes the color of the background
+- color-flipper: a minimal website that randomizes the color of the background
+- counter: an online stopwatch that countdown time